Skip to main content

 Frequently asked questions

-Is plaster ever the right choice?
+Is render ever the right choice?

 What about combining materials?